damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-built-in.md

 Note that once set, the parameter values are kept constant during the evaluation of the function on a set of input values

-Different parameter values may change the overall behavior of the function.
+Different parameter values usually change the overall behavior of the function.
 In the case of the Ishigami function, different parameter values alter the total variance of the output as illustrated in the figure below.